MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2020-Q2.md

 ### Issues fixed in this release

 - Upgrades will now complete if SQL Always On Cluster has failed over to secondary node
-- New deployments of Azure App Service on Azure Stack Hub do not require databases to be converted to contained databases
+- New deployments of Azure App Service on Azure Stack Hub do not require databases to be manually converted to contained databases
 - Adding additional workers or infrastructure role instances will complete correctly without manual intervention
 - Adding custom worker tiers will complete correctly without manual intervention
 - Workers are no longer marked as ready if the local disk is out of space
-- Timeout increased for retrieving the ARM Certificate
+- Time out increased for retrieving the Azure Resource Manager Certificate
-- Number of messages retrieved from server logs and displayed in the Admin Portal is limited to stay underneath the max ARM Request size
+- The number of messages retrieved, from server logs and displayed in the Admin Portal, is limited to stay underneath the max Azure Resource Manager Request size
-- Timeout increase for startup of Usage Service to mitigate latency reaching storage endpoints
+- Time out increase for startup of Usage Service to mitigate latency reaching storage endpoints
--

 ### Post-deployment steps